IHGGM-Aachen/CNVand/README.md

 Add samples to the pipeline by completing `config/samplesheet.tsv`.
 Each `sample` should be associated with a `path` to the corresponding BAM and VCF file.

 ## Pipeline Setup
-CNVand can be only be executed using conda environments for the moment.
+CNVand can be be executed using conda environments or a pre-built docker container.

 For AnnotSV to work, the annotation files must be downloaded separately and be referenced in the config file under the respective key.
 For human annotations, this can be done [here](https://www.lbgi.fr/~geoffroy/Annotations/Annotations_Human_3.4.2.tar.gz).
 In case this link is not working, check the original [AnnotSV](https://github.com/lgmgeo/AnnotSV/tree/master) repository for updates on how to obtain the annotations.
+When using AnnotSV within the pre-built docker container, make sure to set the correct bind mounts relative to your configured annotation data path.

 ### Mamba
 For installation and dependency management, Mamba is recommended.
 Install Snakemake and dependencies using the command `mamba env create -f environment.yml`.